Marmaduke Constable-Maxwell, 11th Lord Herries of Terregles

 Marmaduke Constable-Maxwell, 11th Lord Herries of Terregles, (4 October 1837 – 5 October 1908) was Lord Lieutenant of the East Riding of Yorkshire from 1880 and Lord-Lieutenant of Kirkcudbrightshire from 1885 until his death.

 The son of William Constable-Maxwell, 10th Lord Herries of Terregles, who in 1858 was restored to the peerage attainted in 1716, he was educated at Stonyhurst College.
+Alongside the novelist Anthony Trollope he was an unsuccessful Liberal candidate for the two-member seat of Beverley in the 1868 United Kingdom general election.
 In 1875, he married the Hon.
 Angela Mary Charlotte Fitzalan-Howard, the 2nd daughter of the 1st Lord Howard of Glossop: they had two daughters.